 Often, the traditional examinations may give an uncertain result.
 Some types of conventional biopsies include Transrectal ultrasound (TRUS).
 The significant setback of these biopsies is that they may miss some cancerous cells or give an inconclusive report.
 Hence, there may be a need for a fusion biopsy to help correct all of these setbacks—prostate cancer's specificity and detection rate increase when you undergo a fusion biopsy for possible cancerous cells.

-Furthermore, the traditional biopsies may not reveal all of the abnormalities in the prostate gland.
+Furthermore, traditional biopsies may not reveal all of the abnormalities in the prostate gland.
 Scientists indicate that the risk of infection is high as you may require multiple biopsies, which is not the case with a fusion biopsy procedure.
 Experts often refer to TRUS as a blind sampling method.
 During TRUS, your doctor may miss some actual cancerous cells.

 Possible side effect